Is Wine Consumption Good for You?

 Wine has a diverse variety of polyphenols including resveratrol, credited with lowering inflammation, procyanidins credited with protecting cells, and ellagic acid credited with helping regulate blood sugar.

-If consumed regularly in light to moderate amounts, red wine is considered to decrease the risk of heart attacks, strokes, and other consequences of cardiovascular disease.
+If consumed regularly in moderate amounts, perhaps two glasses per day, red wine is considered to decrease the risk of heart attacks, strokes, and other consequences of cardiovascular disease.

 Adding to these natural benefits, our small lot wines are vegan, containing no animal products.

 They are also low in sulfites which means they taste fresh, and, along with an adequate intake of water, are considered “hangover free”.

 The low level of sulfites alleviate histamine headache, promote better sleep and potentially a healthier digestive system by protecting from pathogens and reducing inflammation.

 From decreased mortality rate to attacking cancer cells, a little wine at the end of the day is believed to have the beneficial health effects outlined below.